amorje/Resume-coding-samples/README.md

 # Resume coding samples
-Samples of numerical modeling conducted from the years of 2020-2023
+Samples of numerical modeling conducted from the years of 2020-2023 (continually being updated)